YelloNox/Docker-Compose-Updater/README.md

 Most likely not.
 I am currently in school with limited time and will most likely spend it daddling new or more in-depth projects.

+### Why is there more Python than Shell?
+This is supposed to be Docker Scripts, yes?

+First, Docker Compose scripts.
+Get it right.
+Second,

 ## 🌟 Thanks

 -   [Remotely](https://github.com/immense/Remotely)